There are two ways to set up push notifications with Rocket.Chat:

 Create a Firebase project in the Firebase console if you don't already have one.
 Click Add project.
 If you already have an existing Google project associated with your mobile app, select it from the Project name drop-down menu.
 Otherwise, enter a project name to create a new project.

 Optional: Edit your Project ID.
 Your project is given a unique ID automatically, and it's used in publicly visible Firebase features such as database URLs and your Firebase Hosting subdomain.
 You can change it now if you want to use a specific subdomain.

 Follow the remaining setup steps and click Create a project (or Add Firebase if you're using an existing project) to begin provisioning resources for your project.
 This typically takes a few minutes.
 When the process completes, you'll be taken to the project overview.

 Now that you have a project, you can add your Android app to it:

 Click Add Firebase to your Android app and follow the setup steps.
-If you're importing an existing Google project, this may happen automatically and you can just download the config file.
+If you're importing an existing Google project, this may happen automatically, and you can download the config file.

 When prompted, enter your app's package name.
-It's important to enter the package name your app is using; this can only be set when you add an app to your Firebase project.
+It's important to enter the package name your app uses; this can only be set when you add an app to your Firebase project.